asvirtual/TLOJ/README.md

 ***Clone the repository or download the .zip release.***

 ***Windows***
-- Download and extract the .zip file then simply run the .exe file <br>
 - Download and extract the .zip file containing the .jar then use "java -jar filename.jar" <br>
 - Compile using Maven by using "mvn clean package" and "mvn exec:java" <br>